nasa/bplib/doc/parm_notes.md

 #### Description

-Bplib is implemented as an "aggressive sender" for all outgoing bundles.
+Bplib is implemented as an "aggressive sender" for all outgoing bundles that request custody transfer.
 What this means is that bplib will keep trying to send a bundle until it is positively acknowledged.
-The two parameters that control this behavior are the bundle's _lifetime_ and _timeout_.
-The `lifetime` is how long bplib will keep trying; once the lifetime of a bundle is reached, even if the bundle has not been acknowledged, bplib will stop trying to resend it and will delete it.
-The `timeout` is the rate at which bplib will keep trying; a bundle that has been sent but not acknowledged will not be resent until the timeout period expires.
-Put together, bplib will keep resending a bundle at a rate defined by the _timeout_, for a period of time defined by the _lifetime_.
+The two parameters that control this behavior are the bundle's `lifetime` and `timeout`.
+The lifetime is how long bplib will keep trying to send a bundle; once the lifetime of a bundle is reached, even if the bundle has not been acknowledged, bplib will stop trying to resend it and will delete it.
+The timeout is the rate at which bplib will keep trying send the bundle; a bundle that has been sent but not acknowledged will not be resent until the timeout period expires.
+In summary, bplib will keep resending a bundle until it is acknowledged at a rate defined by the _timeout_, for a period of time defined by the _lifetime_.

-One nuance for each of these parameters is that they are lazily evaluated - in other words, they are only used when a bundle is retrieved to be sent.
+One nuance for both lifetime and timeout is that they are only used when a bundle is retrieved to be sent.
 So it is possible (and likely) for bundles to exist in both storage and in the active table that have expired (their lifetime has been reached), but they will remain there until it is their turn to be sent.
 Similarly, there will be bundles in the active table which have timed-out and may not be resent for sometime due to other bundles taking priority over them.
 Therefore it should be understood that the lifetime and timeout values of a bundle represent minimum periods of time.

 All bundle transmissions begin with a call to the `bplib_load` function which returns the next bundle to be sent by the calling application.
 The order in which bundles are returned are as follows:
 - DTN Aggregate Custody Signals (DACS)